 When will tours, info sessions, and interviews on campus resume?

-At this juncture, all in-person admission activities including campus tours, information sessions, interviews, and group visits are currently suspended.
+At this juncture, all in-person admission activities including campus tours, information sessions, interviews, and group visits have been suspended through 2020.
 Reopening will be dependent on public health guidance.

 How can I learn about Bates virtually?

-While the office is closed to visitors, who can answer my questions about Bates?
+While the office is open in a limited capacity, who can answer my questions about Bates?

 Prospective Students: Applying to Bates